 The dish is perfect served over rice, which is how I’ve been eating it, but like most stew-like food, you could scoop it over any favorite grain, or even serve it over a baked potato (or sweet potato) or with some sort of flatbread.
 It’s flavorful, easy to make more or less hot depending on the type of peppers you used (I used jalapeno) and whether you’d like to add a pinch of cayenne.
 And it’s a one pot dish that freezes well, which, when I recently did an IG poll to see what type of recipe people wanted more of in the new year, was the clear winner.
 That’s good news for me, as it’s the type of meal I need most when the DI hours are in full swing!

 Caribbean Black Eyed Pea and Collard Green Curry

-- 2 jalapeno peppers finely chopped (you can use serrano instead, for more heat)
+- 2 jalapeno peppers, finely chopped (use serrano for extra heat)

-- 1 tablespoon Jamaican curry or whatever curry powder you have
+- 1 tablespoon Jamaican curry powder (or whatever curry you have)

 - 1 teaspoon ground coriander

 - 1/2 teaspoon ground cinnamon

 - 3 cups cooked black-eyed peas (2 cans, drained and rinsed)